cdk-patterns/serverless/the-state-machine/README.md

 ### Stepfunction Logic
 ![Architecture](img/statemachine.png)

+### Testing It Out

-After deployment you should have a proxy api gateway where any url hits a lambda which triggers a step function
+After deployment you should have a proxy api gateway where any url hits a lambda which triggers a step function.
+You can pass in a queryparameter like '?flavour=pepperoni' or '?flavour=pineapple'.

+If you pass in pineapple or hawaiian you should see the step function flow fail when you check it via the console.

 ## Useful commands